-The Digital Transformation Committee held four meetings in 2022 in which it dealt with the digitalisation of core processes, the reduction in complexities in the product portfolio and the consolidation of digital work processes related to customers and employees.
+The Digital Transformation Committee held four meetings in 2023 in which it dealt with the digitalisation of core processes, the reduction in complexities in the product portfolio and the consolidation of digital work processes related to customers and employees.

-The Supervisory Board's Human Resources and General Remuneration Committee ("HR Committee"), which was newly appointed on 7 April 2022, held three meetings on diversity and inclusion matters, employee development and talent management issues, as well as executive remuneration schemes and employee share ownership schemes.
-The Committee also dealt intensively with the progress of the HR strategy within the framework of UNIQA 3.0.
+The Supervisory Board's Human Resources and General Remuneration Committee ("HR Committee") held four meetings on diversity and inclusion matters, employee development and talent management issues, as well as executive remuneration schemes and employee participation programmes.
+The Committee also dealt intensively with the progress of the implementation of the HR strategy within the framework of UNIQA 3.0.
 The HR Committee's activities are closely coordinated with the Personnel Committee.